 I’m John Cunningham, a qualified mechanic.
 In this blog post, we’ll explore the telltale symptoms of a failing O2 sensor and explain why addressing these issues promptly is essential.
-Whether you’re a seasoned DIY mechanic or a car owner looking to learn more, recognizing these signs can be the key to avoiding more significant headaches.
+Whether you’re a seasoned DIY mechanic or a car owner looking to learn more, recognizing these signs early is good to know.

 O2 Sensor Basic Function

 The ideal air-fuel ratio for efficient combustion is 14.7 parts of air to one part of fuel (14.7:1).
 This ratio ensures complete combustion and optimal engine performance.
-The O2 sensor is crucial in constantly adjusting the mixture to achieve this ratio, maximizing fuel efficiency and reducing emissions.
+The O2 sensor constantly adjusts the mixture to achieve this ratio, maximizing fuel efficiency and reducing emissions.

 Types of O2 Sensors